Blendify/blender-manual/blender_docs/manual/compositing/types/converter/math.rst

 The theory behind this function is scaled truncation.
-Let us suppose we want a math function that takes in a range of values between 0 and 1, such as .552, but only outputs a value of 0.0, 0.2, 0.4, etc. We can imagine then that we need to get that range 0 to 1 powered up to something 0 to 6 so that we can chop off and make it a whole number.
+Suppose we want a math function that takes in a range of values between 0 and 1, such as .552, but only outputs a value of 0.0, 0.2, 0.4, etc. We can imagine then that we need to get that range 0 to 1 powered up to something 0 to 6 so that we can chop off and make it a whole number.
 So, with six divisions,